• Skip to primary navigation

 Tips & Tricks to make Perfect Asoka Halwa

-Not necessary as we are going to pressure cook and moong dal gets cooked.
+Not necessary.
+We are going to pressure cook moong dal.
+Its gets cooked eaily even without soaking.

 You can definitely use it.
 Yet traditional halwa preparations call for Refined Sugar.
 For authentic Thiruvaiyaru Asoka Halwa try using White Sugar.